 What if I Don’t Pay?

 Why Settle?
 Forbes, TIME, and NerdWallet have all ranked ZenBusiness as the #1 best LLC service.
 It's just $0 + state fee.

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.

-If you don’t make the necessary startup filings (the Articles of Organization or Business Registration Application) and pay the associated fees, your LLC won’t be authorized to conduct business in the state.
-Then, if you fail to submit an Annual Report, it will lose its good standing with the state.
+If you don’t make the necessary startup filings (the Certificate of Formation or Certificate of Authority) and pay the associated fees, your LLC won’t be authorized to conduct business in the state.
+Then, if you fail to submit an annual report, it will lose its good standing with the state.
 Without good standing, businesses cannot foreign qualify in most other states, apply for most business loans, renew business licenses, and more.
-Fail to file two Annual Reports in a row and the LLC will be “voided” or “revoked,” unable to do business in the state.
+Fail to file two annual reports in a row and the LLC will be “voided” or “revoked,” unable to do business in the state.

 Late tax payments may be charged 5% of the amount due as a penalty and will accrue 3% interest.
 If your outstanding payment goes to a collection agency, it will incur a referral cost recovery fee – 10.7% of the amount due.